August 29, 2014

 The headlines at the time were large, and the Red Springs community was shaken.
 We don’t know if these factors led to a rush to judgment, but much of what is now known suggests a bumbled investigation.

-Brown and McCollom were easy marks — black teenagers who both suffered learning disabilities.
+Brown and McCollum were easy marks — black teenagers who both suffered learning disabilities.
 Investigators say they confessed to the crimes, but their advocates say the confessions were coerced.

 The story they allegedly told, that they and two other teenagers raped and then killed Buie, evaporates because one of the other teens had an alibi and the fourth was never charged.
 It seems to us if some of the story is untrue, then it all becomes untrue.

-There were other problems, including a fingerprint that was lifted from the scene that was never processed by the SBI nor disclosed when McCollom and Brown were retried separately in the early 1990s.
-McCollom was again convicted of both crimes, but Brown was found not guilty of murder, meaning he has now been imprisoned for 31 years for rape only.
+There were other problems, including a fingerprint that was lifted from the scene that was never processed by the SBI nor disclosed when McCollum and Brown were retried separately in the early 1990s.
+McCollum was again convicted of both crimes, but Brown was found not guilty of murder, meaning he has now been imprisoned for 31 years for rape only.